What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Road Damage Segmentation Task and Datasets. }} Road damage segmentation delineates road surface damage in pavement images or even videos \cite{SHREC}.
-Existing studies have focused predominantly on potholes and cracks among all types of damage \cite{RoadDamageSurvey}.
-While these datasets, as analyzed above, can support the segmentation of cracks or potholes, comprehensive datasets that cover all types of road damage remain extremely limited.
-Before M2S-RoAD \cite{M2S-RoAD} which contains multimodal data with various road damage categories, SHREC2022 \cite{SHREC} was the only comprehensive option for pixel-wise classification, though it is primarily an assemblage of existing datasets.
+Road damage segmentation delimits road surface damage in pavement images or even videos \cite{SHREC}.
+Existing studies have focused predominantly on potholes and cracks \cite{RoadDamageSurvey}.
+Although these datasets, as analyzed above, can support the segmentation of cracks or potholes, comprehensive datasets that cover all types of road damage remain extremely limited.
+Before M2S-RoAD \cite{M2S-RoAD} which contains multimodal data with various road damages, SHREC2022 \cite{SHREC} was the only comprehensive option for pixel-wise classification, though it is primarily an assemblage of existing datasets.